DavidoAprendiz/Ghost-Chains/README.md

 https://github.com/DavidoAprendiz/Ghost-Chains/assets/21132833/b700136c-af13-47a5-99f1-a737fbf3596c

 ----------
-A simple and funny shooter game where you play as a Ghost **(ERGO or CARDANO)** and take down CBDCs with our projects!
+A simple and funny shooter game where you play as a Ghost and take down CBDCs with many projects from Ergo and Cardano!

 Can you survive a full **Bitcoin Cycle**?
 How many CBDCs did you **infected**?